MTG/freesound/_docs/api/source/resources.rst

 ``normalized``          bool (yes=1, no=0)         Indicates whether the returned sound content-based descriptors should be normalized or not. ``normalized=1`` will return normalized descriptor values.
 By default, ``normalized=0``.
 ======================  =========================  ======================

-If ``fields``  is not specified, a minimal set of information is returned by default.
+If ``fields``  is not specified, a minimal set of information for every sound result is returned by default.
-This includes information about the license and Freesound public url of the sound, and the uris of the sound itself, the user that uploaded it and its pack (in case the sound belongs to a pack).
+This includes information about the license and Freesound public url of the sound, and the id of the sound itself, the user that uploaded it and its pack (in case the sound belongs to a pack).

 Examples